DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 🔥Land: In a land attack, the attack sends spoofed SYN packets to a victim using the victim’s IP address as both the source and destination IP address.
 A variant is a banana attack, which redirects outgoing messages from a system back to the system, shutting down all external communication (legacy).
     - 🔥DNS Amplification Attack: where an attacker sends false requests to third-party DNS servers with a forged source IP address belonging to the targeted system.
 Because the attack uses UDP requests, there is no three-way handshake.
 The attack packets are carefully crafted to elicit a lengthy response from a short query.
 The purpose of these queries is to generate responses headed to the target system that are sufficiently large and numerous enough to overwhelm the targeted network or system.

-- **Man-­in-­the-­middle attack**: (sometimes called an on-­path attack) occurs when a malicious user is able to gain a logical position between the two endpoints of a communications link.
+- 🔴**Man-­in-­the-­middle attack**: (sometimes called an on-­path attack) occurs when a malicious user is able to gain a logical position between the two endpoints of a communications link.
 Although it takes a significant amount of sophistication on the part of an attacker to complete a man-­in-­the middle attack, the amount of data obtained from the attack can be significant.
     - 🔥IP Spoofing: In this attack, an attacker sends IP packets from a false (spoofed) source address to impersonate a trusted host.
 The attacker intercepts and modifies traffic between two parties who believe they are communicating directly with each other.
     - 🔥DNS Spoofing (DNS Cache Poisoning): This involves corrupting the DNS resolution process to redirect users to malicious websites.
 The attacker manipulates the DNS server to cache incorrect IP address information, leading users to unintended destinations.
     - 🔥ARP Spoofing (ARP Cache Poisoning): Address Resolution Protocol (ARP) spoofing occurs when an attacker sends fake ARP messages over a local area network, associating their MAC address with the IP address of a legitimate network device.
 This enables the attacker to intercept data intended for the targeted device.